awsdocs/amazon-dynamodb-developer-guide/doc_source/AccessingDynamoDB.md

 # Accessing DynamoDB<a name="AccessingDynamoDB"></a>

- You can access Amazon DynamoDB using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the DynamoDB API\.
+ You can access Amazon DynamoDB by using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the DynamoDB API\.

 **Topics**
 + [Using the Console](ConsoleDynamoDB.md)